Scoring methodology

 Published racket specs

-Weight, head size, string pattern, stiffness, balance, price tier, and product positioning give each racket its starting profile.
+Weight, head size, string pattern, stiffness, balance, price tier, and product positioning set the baseline for each racket.

 Design logic

-We translate specs into practical playing signals: easier depth, control, spin access, arm comfort, stability, maneuverability, and forgiveness.
+Specs are translated into court-level signals: easier depth, control, spin access, arm comfort, stability, maneuverability, and forgiveness.

 Database benchmarks

-A racket is scored against the rest of the RacketFit database, so the numbers describe relative fit rather than isolated specs.
+Each racket is scored against the rest of the RacketFit database, so the numbers show relative fit, not isolated specs.

 Player-fit rules

-The finder weighs needs differently by level, swing speed, comfort concerns, playing style, budget, and brand preference.
+The finder changes the weight of each signal based on level, swing speed, comfort concerns, playing style, budget, and brand preference.

 Score definitions